TirathJaggee/1800_202510_30/README.md

-# Project Name
+# SmartChoice

 ## Overview
-Summarize your project's purpose, problem solved, key features, user benefits, development context, and main technologies used.

-Example:

-This client-side JavaScript web application provides real-time weather updates for cities worldwide.
-It simplifies accessing weather information through an intuitive mobile-first interface, allowing users to input a city name and receive data on temperature, humidity, and conditions.
+SmartChoice is an educational web application designed to help users develop a strong intuition about the nutritional value of different foods.
+Through an interactive game format, users can learn to make healthier dietary choices by comparing the caloric content of various food items.

-Developed for the 1800-Projects course, applying User-Centred Design practices, agile project management processes, integrating a weather API, and Firebase backend services.
+Developed for the **BCIT CST 1800-Projects** course, this application applies **User-Centered Design** practices and **agile project management** processes, integrating **Firebase** for authentication and backend services.

----

 ## Features

-Example:
-- Real-time weather updates for any city.
+- **Interactive food comparison game** that tests users' knowledge of caloric content
+- **User authentication system** with login/logout functionality
-- Responsive design for desktop and mobile.
+- **Responsive design** for desktop and mobile devices
-- Displays temperature, humidity, and weather conditions.

----
+- **Leaderboard** to track user progress and achievements
+- **Educational resources** about nutrition and healthy eating

 ## Technologies Used

-Example:
-- **Frontend**: HTML, CSS, JavaScript
+- **Frontend:** HTML, CSS, JavaScript, Bootstrap 5
-- **Backend**: Firebase for hosting
+- **Backend:** Node.js, Express.js
-- **Database**: Firestore
+- **Database:** Firebase Firestore
-- **API**: OpenWeatherMap API

----
+- **Authentication:** Firebase Authentication
+- **Hosting:** Firebase Hosting

 ## Usage

-Example:
-1. Open your browser and visit `http://localhost:3000`.
+1. Open your browser and visit the application URL.
-2. Enter the name of the city in the search bar and press enter.
-3. View the weather information displayed on the screen.

----
+2. Create an account or log in to your existing account.
+3. Navigate to the game page to start playing.
+4. Choose between two food items to identify which has fewer calories per **200g portion**.
+5. Track your progress on the leaderboard and learn more about nutrition through the educational resources.

+## Deployment
+1. Install Node.js
+2. Install ``` npm install express ```
+3. run ```npm server.js```

 ## Project Structure

-Example:
 ```
-project-name/
+smartchoice/
+├── public/
+│   ├── css/
+│   ├── html/
-├── src/
+│   │   ├── game.html
-│   ├── index.html
+│   │   ├── index.html
+│   │   ├── leaderboard.html
+│   │   ├── learn.html
+│   │   ├── login.html
+│   │   ├── main.html
+│   │   ├── store.html
+│   │   ├── navbar_loggedin.html
+│   │   ├── navbar_loggedout.html
+│   │   ├── footer_loggedin.html
+│   │   └── footer_loggedout.html
+│   ├── images/
+│   └── js/
+├── scripts/
+│   ├── authentication.js
+│   ├── firebaseAPI_BBY30.js
-│   ├── style.css
+│   ├── gameScript.js
-│   ├── app.js
+│   ├── script.js
-│   └── components/
+│   └── skeleton.js
+├── server.js
 ├── package.json
 ├── README.md
 └── .gitignore
 ```

----

 ## Contributors
 - **Alexander Fisher** - BCIT CST Student with a passion for video games and chilling.
-THE TEAM LEADER.

 - **Nicolas Agostini** - BCIT CST Student, with a passion for technology and AI.

-- **Tirath** - I go to BCIT to study CST!
-I chose BCIT because the course is accelerated!
+- **Tirath Jaggee** - BCIT CST Student.
+Chose BCIT because the course is accelerated!

----

 ## Acknowledgments

-Example:
-- Weather data sourced from [OpenWeatherMap](https://openweathermap.org/).
-- Code snippets for ___ algoirthm were adapted from resources such as [Stack Overflow](https://stackoverflow.com/) and [MDN Web Docs](https://developer.mozilla.org/).
+- **Bootstrap** framework for responsive design components
+- **Firebase** for authentication and database services
-- Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).
+- **Icons** sourced from Google Material Icons

----
+- **BCIT School of Computing and Academic Studies**

 ## Limitations and Future Work
 ### Limitations

-Example:
-- Currently, the app only supports city-based weather searches.
-- Limited to basic weather parameters like temperature, humidity, and conditions.
-- The user interface can be further enhanced for accessibility.
+- Currently limited to a small set of food comparisons
+- Basic game mechanics without progression levels
+- Limited educational content

 ### Future Work

-Example:
-- Add support for location-based weather detection using GPS.
+- Expand the food database with more diverse options
-- Implement additional weather parameters like wind speed and UV index.
+- Implement difficulty levels and game progression
+- Add more detailed nutritional information beyond calories
+- Develop a personalized learning path based on user performance
+- Implement social features to allow users to challenge friends
-- Create a dark mode for better usability in low-light conditions.
+- Create a mobile app version for improved accessibility
-- Integrate user accounts for saving favorite locations.

----

 ## License

-Example:
-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is created for educational purposes as part of the **BCIT CST program**.